kghatala/practicalMachineLearning/README.md

 This is a repo for the course project for the Coursera Practical Machine Learning course.

-My R markdown file is the "machineLearningProject.md" file, and the compiled HTML version is .
+My R markdown file is the "machineLearningProject.md" file, and the compiled HTML version is labelled "practicalMachineLearning.html".